JimmyMcBride/Dice-Roller/README.md

 # Dice-Roller

- App ment to just roll dice atm.
-Would be very useful in a D&D senario.
-Right now I really need help figuring out how to create a history bar to the left of each die letting you know the history of up to 20 rolls for each die.
-If anybody has any advice it'd be much appriciated!
+The app rolls a D4, D6, D8, D10, D12, and a D20 die and stores a memory of up to 10 rolls per die and the memory can be cleared with the clear button.